 A Trusted UK Supplier Of ESD Control Products Since 1986

 Static sensitive components are threatened by static electricity in many industries including those of flat panel manufacturing and electronic assembly.
 Electrostatic discharges (ESDs) can generate stray sparks that can cause irreversible damage to static sensitive components such as printed circuit boards.
-It is therefore imperative to use the right ESD safety equipment.
+It is therefore imperative to use the right static control equipment.

 An ESD protective work surface is usually dissipative on the surface with a conductive layer either underneath (2-layer matting), or buried between two dissipative layers (3-layer matting).
 Although conductive materials are the quickest to ground a charge, they can also cause damage by discharging too rapidly.